vishalsingh2972/React-JS/Namaste React/E10-JDH, VBH/Assignments/E10 Answers.md

 That's it!
 We've successfully configured and started using Tailwind CSS in your project.
 Remember to consult the official documentation for more detailed information and advanced configurations.

+https://tailwindcss.com/docs/installation/framework-guides -  follow this link for step by step procedure for configuring Tailwind

+In our project as we were using parcel as bundler we followed this procedure for configuring Tailwind - https://tailwindcss.com/docs/guides/parcel

 ---

 ## Q: In `tailwind.config.js`, what does all the keys mean (content, theme, extend, plugins)?